Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Listening to testimonies, there are common threads woven into many of them, as evidenced in the phraseology

-confessed Jesus as Lord."
-There is a fifth one that, although not stated directly, is often implied and goes along
+Jesus as Lord.
+There is a fifth one that, although not stated directly, is often implied and goes along with

-are the exact moment of salvation or deliverance.
-Strangely, except for confessing Jesus as Lord, these are not
+exact moment of salvation or deliverance.
+Strangely, except for confessing Jesus as Lord, these are not found in

-found in scripture, and yet they are repeated over and over again as if they are Christian doctrine.
-Consider all the
+scripture, and yet they are repeated over and over again as if they are Christian doctrine.
+Consider all the "I's"

-"I's" involved in these expressions; it sure sounds like they saved themselves or, at least, they had a part in being
+involved in these expressions; it sure sounds like they saved themselves or, at least, they had a part in being their

-their own savior.
+own savior.
 Can the flesh save?
-Asking Jesus into one's heart does not save; praying the sinner's prayer does
+Asking Jesus into one's heart does not save; praying the sinner's prayer does not

 When Were You Saved?